-Episodes, script leaked in HBO hack
+HBO is latest hacking victim

 HBO, which like CNN is owned by Time Warner, declined to comment on the specifics of what content was stolen or leaked due to an ongoing investigation.
 A spokesperson said the firm is working with law enforcement and outside cybersecurity companies to investigate the hack.

 HBO is the latest entertainment firm to be hit by a cyber breach.
 Earlier this year, a hacker leaked the fifth season of Netflix's "Orange is the New Black" online.
+A hacker stole copies of the show through a third-party production company.
 The hacker claimed Netflix (NFLX, Tech30) did not pay a request for ransom to keep the show offline.

 The hit series "Game of Thrones" has experienced leaks ahead of schedule before.
 In 2015, the first four episodes of the fifth season were leaked shortly after the season premiere.
 The leaked episodes originated "from within a group approved by HBO to receive them," HBO said at the time.